 Lunch in School

 When it is your child's birthday you are welcome to join them at lunchtime and enjoy a school dinner.
-Please contact Mrs Slater to let her know if you wish to join us.
-Adults meals are priced at £2.80.
+Please contact the school office to let her know if you wish to join us.

 Fruit and Vegetable Scheme